tulika-99/sorting-algorithms/README.md

 - Create a  folder with the algorithm name and language used to implement it. ( Eg: Insertion Sort-C++ )
 - Add a .txt file with the Algorithm and a solution file which contains the solution of the given problem.
+- Add this file inside the folder with the name of the algorithm you have implemented.
+If not present then create a new folder with the name of the algorithm and add your own folder to it.
+- You can also help maintain a single text file containing the detailed explanation of all the algorithms.
+Since we restructured it,it does not contain a single file for the algorithm.

 ## Steps